osteele/slack-channel-manager/README.md

 The ids in this column can be used as direct link URLs to the channels.
 For example, if the workspace is named `example-space` and a channel has an id `C3D404E10ED`, this id can be used in the URL for a direct link: `https://example-space.slack.com/archives/C3D404E10ED`.

-### Bulk Messages
+### Bulk Message Posting

-Send a parameterized message to each channels listed in a CSV file.
+This feature sends a parameterized message to each channels that is listed in a CSV file.
+The CSV file should contain at least a Name column, that lists the names of Slack channels.
+It may contain other columns, that are used in the template text.

 ```sh
 poetry install --no-root
 poetry run send_template_messages channels.csv template.jinja
 ```

 The template file uses the [Jinja template format](https://jinja.palletsprojects.com/en/3.0.x/templates/).
 Template variables refer to cells in the CSV file, except that the spaces in the column names are replaced by underscores.
+For example, if the CSV contains a column named `Zoom URL`, the template may refer to it as `{{ Zoom_URL }}`.
+See `template-example.jinja` for an example.

+Messages are posted as [Markdown](https://www.markdownguide.org/tools/slack/).